VRJams/vrjams.github.io/docs/graphics.md

 The following content covers version 0.15, for 0.16 see the [LOVR Docs](https://lovr.org/docs/v0.16.0/lovr.graphics)

 Most of the graphical work in LOVR is made by the `lovr.graphics` module.
-This allows us to draw simple primitives, load and manipualte complex objects such as meshes or joints, appky geometric transofrms on bodies, manipulate the window in PCVR and run shaders.
+This allows us to draw simple primitives, load and manipulate complex objects such as meshes or joints, apply geometric transforms on bodies, manipulate the window in PCVR and run shaders.

 Methods to draw primitives, such as cubes or skyboxes, are called directly at the `lovr.draw()` step, so at each frame
 ``` lua